IADC membership is by invitation-only. Potential nominees should not be consulted prior to approval by the Board of Directors.

 IADC members pay annual dues as set by the Board of Directors.
 Dues are required by November 1 each year.
 Corporate counsel and insurance executives have a different dues structure.
 For more information, click here.

-If you have questions about the nomination process, please contact Kelsey Smith, Membership Manager.
+If you have questions about the nomination process, please contact TC Bastin, Membership Manager.